-An ERP systems analyst is a business systems analyst that focuses on implementing and maintaining Enterprise Resource Planning (ERP) systems.
+An ERP systems analyst is a business systems analyst that focuses on implementing and maintaining enterprise resource planning systems.
 These systems are typically used by large businesses to manage and integrate the important parts of their businesses.
-An ERP systems analyst needs to have a deep understanding of business processes and how to translate these processes into an ERP system.
+Professionals in this role need to have a deep understanding of business processes and how to translate them into an ERP system.

 CRM systems analyst

-A CRM (Customer Relationship Management) systems analyst specializes in implementing, managing, and optimizing CRM systems for organizations.
-These professionals ensure that these systems effectively meet the company’s needs in managing customer data, tracking customer interactions, and supporting sales and marketing activities.
+A CRM (customer relationship management) systems analyst specializes in implementing, managing, and optimizing CRM systems for organizations.
+These professionals ensure that systems effectively meet the company’s needs in managing customer data, tracking customer interactions, and supporting sales and marketing activities.

 Data systems analyst

-Data systems analysts are business systems analysts that focus on systems related to data management.
+Data systems analysts are BSAs that focus on systems related to data management.
 They are involved in implementing and managing databases, data warehouses, business intelligence systems, and other tools that help businesses make data-driven decisions.
 They also help ensure data quality and compliance with data governance policies.